Umbrella Company in Philippines

 Proceed to the nearest Authorised Agent Bank (AAB) where you are registered.
 Alternatively, proceed to the Revenue Collection Officer or Authorised City or Municipal Treasurer, located within the Revenue District Office (RDO) where you are registered.
 Submit your forms with the relevant attachments and payment.

-A list of AABs can be found here.
+A list of AABs can be found here(link is external).

 Receive your copy of the stamped and validated form from the teller of the AAB, Revenue Collection Officer, or Treasurer.